csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **revoke grant option for select on** _department_ **from** Amit;

-Note that some database implementations do not support the above syntax; in- stead, the privilege itself can be revoked, and then granted again without the grant option.
+Note that some database implementations do not support the above syntax; instead, the privilege itself can be revoked, and then granted again without the grant option.

 Cascading revocation is inappropriate in many situations.
 Suppose Satoshi has the role of _dean_, grants _instructor_ to Amit, and later the role _dean_ is revoked from Satoshi (perhaps because Satoshi leaves the university); Amit continues to be employed on the faculty, and should retain the _instructor_ role.